JahongirAzimjonov/dryad/README.md

  **What is dryad MMM**: dryad is a fork of Robyn, the semi-automated and open-sourced Marketing Mix Modeling (MMM) package from Meta Marketing Science.
 Robyn uses various machine learning techniques (Ridge regression, multi-objective evolutionary algorithm for hyperparameter optimization, time-series decomposition for trend and season, gradient-based optimization for budget allocation etc.) to define media channel efficiency and effectivity, explore adstock rates and saturation curves.

 Dryad extends Robyn by performing bootstrapped ridge regressions for the same models to estimate penalized (added bias to reduce variance) least squares (PLS) model coefficients, which are more optimal, stable estimates that are more likely to validate in new samples.

 Dryad further extends Robyn by adding diagnostics, visuals, augmented numerical outputs, and a forecasting function.
 To help uncover causal interdependencies from observational data (one of the great challenges of nonlinear time series analysis!), we use the popular Shannon-entropy based Transfer Entropy, which represents a prominent tool for assessing directed information flow between joint processes.

+## Why the bootstrap?

+We are all used to looking at point estimates, which dangerously omit any information about the uncertainty of that estimate.
+Statistics is about inferring something from our sample about a population we do not have access to, so being able to understand how uncertain our sample statistic is will help us make better inferences about the population.
+One effective way to estimate the sampling distribution of a statistic is to draw additional samples (with replacement) from the sample itself and recalculate the statistic for each resample.
+This procedure is called the bootstrap.
+This procedure offers two advantages simultaneously.
+First, the bootstrap is a flexible resampling-based alternative for quantifying uncertainty.
+Second, it allows us to build on top of Robyn's GlmNet, rather than replcaing it.
+This helps us to obtain estimates that are consistent over time, which is useful for running refresh models.

 ## The Interpretability-Flexibility tradeoff